contentful/contentful-management.rb/README.md

 ### Usage

-*Note*: This feature is available only to Commited v2 customers.
+*Note*: This feature is available only to v2 customers.

 #### Organization Periodic Usage